 Thomas E. Alley

-To send flowers in memory of Thomas Edward Alley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Thomas Edward Alley, please visit our Heartfelt Sympathies Store.

 July 17, 1927 – February 6, 2020

 Thomas Alley, 92, of Lacomb passed away on February 6 at Good Samaritan Hospital in Corvallis.

 Tom was born in Burbank, CA, the son of Robert and Helen Alley.
 He was the fourth of seven siblings.
 The family moved from Vista, CA to Lacomb in 1941.
 After graduating from Lebanon High School in 1945, he joined the Navy and served for 2 ½ years.
 His future wife, Marceil Edwards, moved to Washington where they married in Seattle on December 28, 1945.
 They were married 67 years before she passed away in 2013.

 Tom and Marceil returned to Lacomb after his naval service and purchased the same farm in Lacomb that his grandmother and parents had owned.
 He went to work at the local battery separator plant.
 Later he worked on the crew that constructed the Lebanite hardboard plant in 1955.
 He worked in all areas of the plant and became plant manager in 1960s and later area manager for several different plants around the country.
 His work required a great deal of travel, including trips to Europe, Vietnam, and Brazil.
 He worked at the plant for 49 years, retiring from Georgia-Pacific in 1996.

 Tom enjoyed his work and the people he worked with but his passion was his cattle ranch.
 He loved seeing his black Angus cows grazing on the green pastures and he was always one to be looking forward and expanding.
 As a friend once said “Tom just wants the land that touches his”, and he was forever working towards that goal.